Kale Pasta Salad

 - Olive Oil (affiliate link)

-The Kale Pasta Salad as written has 14.5 net carbs in a side-dish serving.
-You can make a version that’s much lower in carbs by using even less pasta and more kale, tomatoes, olives, and Feta.
-Or if you want a truly low-carb pasta salad, replace the pasta with Palmini Pasta (affiliate link) and follow instructions in this recipe for cooking the pasta.
+If you want a truly low-carb pasta salad, you could replace the pasta in this recipe with Palmini Pasta made from hearts of palm (affiliate link) and follow instructions in this recipe for cooking the pasta.

 What if you’re not a fan of Feta?